pi-star-2025/pi_star/Biology + Chemistry/elements/Iron.md

 This question, to "go six feet under" (into 3.141516 π) becomes the question Heaven/Hell from our perspective (pentagon or hexagon), and the sun can use this conflict to drive time in certain directions.

 The same iron quantum fields which drive North/South magnetic fields of earth (via 11), interestingly, also create all noise (anything hearable) via the sun's 6/5 quantum conflict.
 The quantum light which is conflicted is reused as the 11-sided magnetic field.

+...

+If we need to break up the 11 in our number system, the 11 results in consecutive numbers which reveals something about number systems.
+If numbers, in any way, are impossible (bc they create too much pressure), they would then create a new dimension to express that difference.
+For example, 11 turning into 65 is like mocking the verticality of dimensions.

+Really, our 3.1415 environment is not too complex to represent 11 with iron.
+It's just our number system is simplified.

+However, the pressure created by the multiverse (3.14) is too complex to be expressed with any number.
+In addition, the pressure created by the nitrogen via red/blue/green (3.1415) is too complex to be expressed with any number.
+This *really* is the case, even if our number system went to a billion.
+It's just too much pressure for our way of seeing not to be a different dimension.

+Technically, the 65 would be more efficiently expressed with 1 number.
+However, if we get the opportunity to use 2 numbers, 65 is the "most expressive".
+It is the most true way to break up 11.
+This is because the 11 is seen by the star as 6 vs 5 (hexagon vs pentagon).

+So it's true with 3D/4D representations (not confined by our number system) you can create better representations of π, bc of more available shapes.